heyqbnk/mini-apps-navigation/src/BrowserNavigator/README.md

-It rewires such functions as `window.history.pushState` and `window.history.replaceState`, so then, each history item has stable state, which contains current location index and location history.
+It rewires such functions as `window.history.pushState` and `window.history.replaceState`, so then, each history item has stable state, which contains current state index and navigation history.

 - [Class definition](https://github.com/wolframdeus/mini-apps-navigation/blob/master/src/BrowserNavigator/BrowserNavigator.ts)
 - [Other type definitions](https://github.com/wolframdeus/mini-apps-navigation/blob/master/src/BrowserNavigator/types.ts)